Where did the money come from?

-John Spencer II, Randolph’s son, came to assist his uncle Walter.
+John Spencer II (1629 – 1681), Randolph’s son, came to assist his uncle Walter.
 John’s first wife had died leaving an infant son John Spencer III.
 John Spencer II married, as his second wife, Margaret Hartley the young widow of Robert Hartley of Cannon Hall at Cawthorne.
-He acquired Cannon Hall by arrangement with her daughter Margaret to whom it had been bequeathed.
+John acquired Cannon Hall by arrangement with her daughter Margaret to whom it had been bequeathed.

 John Spencer I (1600 – 1658) appears as lessee on the 1658 lease of Top Forge.
 The lessor was Sir Edward Wortley (Parliamentary supporter) rather than Sir Francis Wortley II.

-William Fownes appears at Top Forge bloomery in 1638 and his son-in-law William Cotton came over from Cheshire to manage Top Forge and Low Forge.
+William Fownes appears at Top Forge bloomery in 1638 and his son-in-law William Cotton ( died 1675) came over from Cheshire to manage Top Forge and Low Forge.
 It is very likely that the Spencers advised on the construction and lay-out of the Forges.